 John Gikas took out the fastest of three heats of the 200m, running 20.91 seconds with the aid of a legal 1.8 m/s tailwind, ahead of Alex Hartmann (21.05s).
 The heat prior was taken out by Anas Abu-Ganaba in 21.15s (+1.0).

 A front running performance from Lauren Reid was rewarded with victory in the 1500m in 4:16.52.

 In the 800m, the versatile Jordan Williamsz took the win in 1:48.52.
 Bree Masters recorded a personal best of 11.55 seconds (+0.9) to win the 100m.

 Full results of the meet are available here.

-Our full gallery from the meet will be available here later today.
+Full photo gallery from the meet is available here